 An urbanized area is a land area comprising one or more places, central place(s), and the adjacent densely settled surrounding area, urban fringe, that together have a residential population of at least 50,000 and an overall population density of at least 1,000 people per square mile.
 Virginia Tech is considered a regulated MS4 because it falls within the boundaries of an urbanized area.

 What is an MS4 Program?

 The MS4 Program consists of three parts (Section I, Section II, Section III).
-Section II, the primary focus of the VAR04 Permit, includes Minimum Control Measures (MCMs).
+Section II, the primary focus of the VAR04 General Permit, includes Minimum Control Measures (MCMs).
 The program must contain elements for each of the following MCMs: